-- J-cloth, used as teatowel, pot handle holder, etc.
+- Kitchen cloth, used as teatowel, pot handle holder, etc.

 - Stainless steel mirror.

 - Small flannel, hotel soap, travel toothbrush, airline toothpaste, small comb, in a plastic bag.

 - Pertex towel, in the plastic pouch it was supplied in.

 - Toilet paper, a big handful removed from a roll, in a plastic bag.